JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7976 days**.

-And here is a just a random fact -  **Ever year, Americans spend close to $25 billion on beer**.
+And here is a just a random fact -  **From all the oxygen that a human breathes, twenty percent goes to the brain**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)